 Students who believe they are the targets of bullying or retaliation, or who know about bullying conduct should report the conduct to: K-5 Building principals, 6-8 Grade level Administrator, 9-12 House Deans.
 Students may also report the conduct to a teacher, guidance counselor, or other school staff member, who will in turn report the incident to the Principal (or to a member of the Superintendent's staff if the Principal's conduct is at issue, or to the School Committee Chair if the Superintendent's conduct is at issue).
+Students and families may also report using the link on the APS website included here Reporting Form for Allegations of Bullying or Retaliation Related to Bullying.
 Students are urged to report all conduct that is of actual concern to them.
 However, knowingly making a false accusation of bullying could result in discipline.